Change language to:

 English

 The Investigating Committee stage of the process (the initial screening stage) is held completely in private.
+Part 5 of the Act provides for the holding of inquiries/hearings by Panels of the Disciplinary Committee, where necessary (usually Panels of 3 Disciplinary Committee Members).

-Fitness to Teach inquiries are generally held in public (as per the Teaching Council Acts) with the public and media permitted to attend.
-The legislation does, however, provide for inquiries to be held in private in certain circumstances.
+Inquiries are generally held in public (the default position under the Teaching Council Act) with the public and media permitted to attend.
+The legislation does, however, provide for inquiries to be held in private in certain circumstances, and where applications must be made to the Panel (in private).

 Fitness to Teach Inquiries

-If the Investigating Committee refers a complaint to the Disciplinary Committee, an inquiry will take place before a Panel of the Disciplinary Committee.
-A panel consists of not less than 3 and not more than 5 members of the Disciplinary Committee.
-Please note that an inquiry could take the form of either an oral hearing, or an examination of documents and written submissions.
-If an oral hearing takes place, the Act states that it will proceed in public unless:
+Inquiries take place before Panels of the Disciplinary Committee.
+A Panel consists of not less than 3 and not more than 5 members of the Disciplinary Committee.
+Please note that an inquiry could take the form of either an oral hearing, or an Examination of Documents & Written Submissions.
+An inquiry can only proceed by Examination of Documents & Written Submissions if the teacher makes full admissions, and no facts are in dispute.
+This type of inquiry takes place in private.

 Members of the public and media can attend public hearings.
 A calendar of public hearings will be published on the Teaching Council website, from time to time.
 However, details of individuals involved in the proceedings will not be published in advance of hearings.